-We offer several different types of grants.
-Grant applicants must first determine if they should apply for a grant from our Community Impact Fund or LIVE UNITED Fund.
+UWFC offers several different types of grants.
+Grant applicants must first determine if they should apply for a Community Impact Partner Grant or LIVE UNITED Grant.
 Unsure?
 Here’s a quick test:

-- Does your organization have a history of impactful results in the community and are you seeking multi-year support?
-Then you most likely should apply for a Community Impact Partner Grant.
+- Does your organization have a history of impactful results in the Frederick County community and are you seeking multi-year support?
+Then consider applying for a Community Impact Partner Grant.

-- If your organization or program is looking for one-time support, you should check out our LIVE UNITED Grants.
+- If your organization or program is looking for one-time support, you should check out the LIVE UNITED Grants.

 When in doubt, take a look at the information below regarding both types of grants and eligibility requirements, and don’t hesitate to contact UWFC to explore the options!
 For more information about United Way of Frederick County's impact, please see our annual reports here.

 Three-year grants for education, financial stability, and health impact areas

 One-time grants for education, financial stability, and health impact areas, available at least three times a year

 While different eligibility criteria apply to the two different types of grant, there are some things they both have in common.
 Generally, to be eligible for a United Way grant, your program must:

-- Concentrate its efforts and services within the United Way of Frederick County service area
+- Concentrate its efforts and services in Frederick County, MD

-- Be prepared to measure and communicate results
+- Be prepared to demonstrate and communicate measurable evidence-based outcomes

 THE SELECTION PROCESS

-United Way of Frederick County's volunteer-led Community Impact Committee, made up of United Way board members and volunteers, spends considerable time going over each grant proposal to identify the local programs that align with our strategies and goals to create the most lasting impact in our community.
+United Way of Frederick County's volunteer-led Community Impact Committee, made up of board members and others volunteers, spends considerable time going over each grant proposal to identify the local programs that align with well-defined strategies and goals to create the most lasting impact in the Frederick County community.

-United Way offers optional draft review services where we review draft proposals and give edits and feedback to help the agencies submit a more successful program proposal.
+United Way of Frederick County offers optional draft review services where program staff reviews draft proposals and give feedback to help the organizations submit a more successful program proposal.
 A draft review, however, does not guarantee funding.